Click the logo below to send a message!

-The mission of the Student Programming Board at RVCC is to provide diverse, co-curricular, meaningful, educational, social, cultural-based and fun programs and activities that enrich the student experience.
+The mission of the Student Life Activities & Planning (SLAP) Board at RVCC is to provide diverse, co-curricular, meaningful, educational, social, cultural-based and fun programs and activities that enrich the student experience.

 Major: Liberal Arts